vutrandn94/minio-site-replication/README.md

 ## (Optinal) Add site replication to expand (add node minio03)
 > [!NOTE]
-> Node need to add more to expand replicate size, there must be no data (Empty data)
+> Node need to add more to expand replicate size, there must be no data (Empty data).
+The data will automatically sync to the new node according to the default mode "asynchronous" (MinIO strongly recommends).
+Can change mode with "mc admin replicate update --mode" (https://min.io/docs/minio/linux/reference/minio-mc-admin/mc-admin-replicate.html#mc.admin.replicate.update.-mode)

 **Execute on minio01/minio02:**
 ```